Hugh GreenFounder

 Leaving school at age 12, Hugh became a cattle drover and dealer, which began his lifelong passion for cattle trading.
-At age 17, like many Irish people, he left his home town and country to make a better life for himself.
-After a short time in England and Scotland he moved to Australia.
-He worked as a sugar cane cutter in Queensland, on a hydro scheme construction in Tasmania and as a water main trenching contractor in Melbourne.
+At age 17, like many Irish people, he left his hometown and country to make a better life for himself.
+After a short time in England and Scotland, he moved to Australia and worked as a sugar cane cutter in Queensland, on a hydro scheme construction in Tasmania, and as a water main trenching contractor in Melbourne.

-Hugh Green - a powerhouse of a man who understood the value of a hard day’s work and combined that with his knack for a deal to, together with old mate, Barney McCahill, grow a business digging trenches into one of New Zealand’s largest civil construction companies.
+Hugh Green was a powerhouse of a man who understood the value of a hard day’s work.
+He combined that work ethic with his ‘knack for a deal’ and together with old mate, Barney McCahill, grew a business digging trenches into one of New Zealand’s largest civil construction companies.

 With profits from the contracting business, the Green and McCahill Group of Companies later diversified into property investment, predominantly in large farms in the wider Auckland and Waikato region.